 - Use an approved insect repellent, such as one containing DEET or Icaridin.

-The Regional Municipality of Halton serves more than 570,000 residents in the City of Burlington, the Town of Halton Hills, the Town of Milton, and the Town of Oakville.
+The Regional Municipality of Halton serves 580,000 residents in the City of Burlington, the Town of Halton Hills, the Town of Milton, and the Town of Oakville.
 Halton Region is committed to meeting the needs of its residents through the delivery of cost-effective, quality programs and services, including water and wastewater; Regional roads and planning; paramedic services; waste management; public health; social assistance; children’s and seniors’ services; housing services; heritage programs; emergency management and economic development.
 For more information, call 311 or visit Halton Region’s website at halton.ca.